PalladioSimulator/Palladio-Documentation-Slingshot/tutorial.markdown

 * (optional) import `Palladio-Addons-SPD-Metamodel`
   - provides the meta model for the SPD Language
   - required, if you want to Slingshot's SPD-Interpreter extension (c.f. next bullet point)
+  - if SPD yields error, try to regenerate.

 * (optional) import `Palladio-Analyzer-Slingshot-Extension-SPD-Interpreter`
   - requires `Palladio-Addons-SPD-Metamodel` to be imported
   - TODO

 ### Hints
-In case you encounter Errors, especially after switching workspaces, or closing and reopening Eclipse, try one or all of these things in different orders:
+In case you encounter Errors, especially after switching workspaces, (re-) importing or opening / closing projects, try any or all of the following options in different orders:
+- close and reopen Eclipse
-- refresh workspace
+- refresh workspace / projects
-- *Set as active Target Platform*, respective *reload Target Platform*
 - Clean and Build
+- *Set as active Target Platform*, respectively *reload Target Platform*

-If neither of these options helps, you should probably start thinking.
+If neither of these options helps, you must probably do some proper thinking.

 ## Usage
 *prerequisite* : all desired extensions are imported into eclipse workspace.